TechnologyEnhancedLearning/TELBlazor/README.md

 > ⚠️ read the contribution section before creating a branch or commits ⚠️

-### Getting Started with the Project
+### Getting Started with the Project following Setup

+It is recommended you check setup by reading this section and making sure packages can be created and consumed and all tests pass.

 #### Contributing to the project

 - [Branch naming rules](https://github.com/TechnologyEnhancedLearning/TELBlazor/blob/master/.releaserc.json)
 - ⚠️ Commit names are used to generate the package version, repo version and change log so much be correct ⚠️[Commit Naming Rules](https://github.com/TechnologyEnhancedLearning/TELBlazor/blob/master/.commitlintrc.json)
+	- e.g.
-	- e.g. "docs(readme): added detail on commit rules"
+		> "docs(readme): added detail on commit rules"

 #### Configuring the project